An0n3m0us/DiscordRPBlender/README.md

 ##### Linux
 Launch a terminal then copy `source <(curl -s https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/blender-linux)` into the terminal and hit the enter key.

 Sit back and watch the script download Blender 2.79 and download DiscoIPC!
-The script will ask you for your client ID, so input/paste it into the terminal when it says so.
+The script will ask you for your client ID from your Discord Application, so input/paste it into the terminal when it says so.

-Now, create a Discord application using the guide in the chapter "Creating a Discord Application" below.

 And that's it!
 Blender 2.79 will be in `/tmp/blender-2.79b-linux...`.
 You can now move the Blender installation to anywhere you like!
 Now we can run the script with Blender.
 Jump to the "Running" chapter below.